limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

     +----+-----------+---------------------+
 ```

-While we are at the blog and coming from past experience where non-English words were spotted, there might be a chance one of those words is a password.
+While I was skimming through the blog I spotted non-English words.
+Based on past experience, there might be a chance one of those words is a password.
 Let's build a wordlist with `cewl`.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt
 # john --rules --wordlist=cewl.txt --stdout | tee wordlist.txt
 ```

-Unfortunately, none of the words yielded any results with WordPress.
+Too bad none of the words yielded any results with WordPress.

 ### Knock Knock.
 Who's There?

-Moving on to `bambam.txt` and if I've to guess, I'd say we are looking at ports (`0-65535`) and that means port-knocking is in the works.
+Moving on to `bambam.txt`.
+And if I've to guess, I'd say I'm looking at ports (`0-65535`) and that means port-knocking is in the works for me.

 To that end, I wrote a port-knocking script, `knock.sh` using `nmap`.